Pylons/pyramid/docs/narr/subrequest.rst

 the documentation for :class:`pyramid.request.Request` to understand how to massage your new request object into something that will match the view you'd like to call via a subrequest.

+We've demonstrated use of a subrequest from within a view callable, but you can use the :meth:`~pyramid.request.Request.subrequest` API from within a tween or an event handler as well.